“Nurture – Believe – Discover – Achieve''

 - Extra-curricular clubs and activities.

-Following training on Bloom’s Revised Taxonomy and research carried out by our maths leaders we have introduced a whole school approach to enable children to develop their thinking skills.
+Following training on Bloom’s Revised Taxonomy and research carried out by our Maths leaders, we have introduced a whole school approach to enable children to develop their thinking skills in Maths.
+This has been extended into many other areas.

 The characters are: